fdmsantos/moving-average/Readme.md

 ## Add new Validation to Event

-The Event validation process use the Chain of Responsibility Design Pattern.
+The Event validation process uses the Chain of Responsibility Design Pattern.
-**Example**: Lets add a validation to not permit the source_language and target_language are equals
+**Example**: Let's add a validation to not permit the source_language and target_language are equals

 1. Create a file (FieldsNotEquals.py) in src/events/validations/
-2. In this file you need create a Class which extends RuleAbstract Class
+2. In this file, you need to create a Class which extends RuleAbstract Class
-3. When extends RuleAbstract class, you need implement the method handle_request.
-This method return false if the validation fail or run the next validation
+3. When extends RuleAbstract class, you need to implement the method handle_request.
+This method returns false if the validation fails or run the next validation
 4. Use [IsRequired](src/events/validations/IsRequired.py) as example

 ```python